 Less Waves.
 More Speed.

-- on-port Florida East Coast Railways Intermodal Container Transfer Facility (ICTF)
+- On-port FEC Railway's Intermodal Container Transfer Facility (ICTF)

-- just across the street from Fort Lauderdale-Hollywood International Airport (FLL), one of the fastest growing airports in the nation
+- Just two miles from Fort Lauderdale-Hollywood International Airport (FLL), one of the fastest-growing airports in the nation

 Key to recent growth has been an aggressive expansion of Port facilities (Northport, Midport and Southport) through a multi-million-dollar capital improvements program that has resulted in: